simpeg/simpeg/docs/index.rst

    :alt: SimPEG
    :align: center

-SimPEG (Simulation and Parameter Estimation in Geoscience) is a python package for simulation and gradient based parameter estimation in the context of geoscience applications.
+SimPEG (Simulation and Parameter Estimation in Geophysics) is a python package for simulation and gradient based parameter estimation in the context of geoscience applications.